ingokasch/docker_skeleton/README.md

 Please enter your project's vhost name: dev.example.com
 ```

+**Attention:
-**!!!
-Please sure to add the virtual host to your host file !!!**
+Please sure to add the virtual host to your host file.**

 The line should look like this:
 ```
 127.0.0.1 dev.example.com
 ```

 #### 4.3 php version
 You are able to choose any php version that is available as an [official vendor docker apache image](https://hub.docker.com/_/php/) (see images with "-apache" postfix e. g.
 "7.1-apache, 7.2-apache").

+**Attention:
-**!!!
-As the docker_skeleton only supports apache images you only need to enter the needed php version !!!**
+As the docker_skeleton only supports apache images you only need to enter the needed php version.**

 If you want the php verison "**7.1**" you just need to enter:

 ```
 Please enter your php version (e.g. 7.1): 7.1
 ```

 #### 4.4 MySQL version
 You are able to choose any MySQL version that is available as an [official vendor docker apache image](https://hub.docker.com/_/mysql/).